 Cavaliers get rare home win, take down Hawks

-Tristan Thompson, Andre Drummond and Larry Nance Jr. each produced a double-double to help the Cleveland Cavaliers end a six-game losing streak with a 127-105 win over the visiting Atlanta Hawks.
-Thompson came off the bench to score 27 points, including a season-high three 3-pointers, and 11 rebounds.
+Tristan Thompson, Andre Drummond, and Larry Nance Jr. each produced a double-double to help the Cleveland Cavaliers end a six-game losing streak with a 127-105 win over the visiting Atlanta Hawks on Wednesday.
+Thompson came off the bench to score 27 points, hitting a season-high three 3-pointers, and grab 11 rebounds.

 Drummond, playing his second game with the Cavaliers since being acquired at the trade deadline, had 14 points and 15 rebounds to extend his streak of double-doubles to seven straight games.
 Nance had 23 points and 12 rebounds.
 It his ninth double-double of the season.
 He has scored in double figures in 10 of his last 11 games.